Kel-254/week-3-discount.py/README.md

-Discount Calculator
+🧮 Discount Calculator
+📖 Overview

-A simple Python program that calculates the final price of an item after applying a discount, only if the discount percentage is 20% or higher.
+A simple Python program that calculates the final price of an item only if the discount percentage is 20% or higher.
+If the discount is less than 20%, the program ignores it and returns the original price.

-Features
+✨ Features

-Takes the original price and discount percentage as input from the user.
+🖊 Takes the original price and discount percentage as input.

-Applies the discount only if it is 20% or greater.
+🎯 Applies the discount only when it is ≥ 20%.

-Returns the original price if the discount is less than 20%.
+🛑 If the discount is below 20%, the original price is returned.

-Handles invalid (non-numeric) input.
+🔒 Handles invalid input (non-numeric values) gracefully.

-How It Works
+⚙️ How It Works

 The user is prompted to enter the original price of the item.

 The user is prompted to enter the discount percentage.

+Logic applied:

-If the discount is 20% or more, the program calculates and displays the discounted price.
+If discount ≥ 20% → program calculates and displays discounted price.

-If the discount is less than 20%, the program displays the original price.
+If discount < 20% → program displays the original price.

+The program prevents crashes by handling invalid inputs.